-A place that receives the maximum footfall in Diglipur, is its highest peak with a height of 732 meters.
-The view of the mountains, and lush green forests that are set in the backdrop of the infinite blue sky make this place an amazing spot for the trek lovers.
-The view of the Kalpong river that flows through the saddle peak is certainly mesmerizing and is bound to stay in your memory for years.
+A place that receives the maximum footfall in Diglipur is its highest peak with a height of 732 meters.
+The view of the mountains, and lush green forests that are set in the backdrop of the infinite blue sky make this place an amazing spot for trek lovers.
+The view of the Kalpong river that flows through the Saddle Peak is certainly mesmerizing and is bound to stay in your memory for years.

-The best for the beach lovers!
-Sited at a distance of 18km from Diglipur, this beach is known for volcanic grey-colored sand.
+The best for beach lovers!
+Sited at a distance of 18km from Diglipur, Kalipur beach is known for volcanic grey-colored sand.
 The beach is a popular turtle nesting site that is visited by rare species of turtles annually.
-Explore the mix of sand and rocky shores, fishing and the beautiful sight of turtles crawling into the sea.
-Read More
+Explore the mix of sand and rocky shores, fishing, and the beautiful sight of turtles crawling into the sea.

 Adore the nature’s beauty and rich biodiversity of this national park.
 Here tourists can explore the dense tropical forest encircled by Lamab Bay Beach, which is an incredible site to view.
 Apart from the serene views, tourists may also indulge in trekking in the dense forest and indulging in wildlife photography as well as exploring the rare species of flora and fauna.

-If sea, sand, and sunshine elate and rejuvenates you then Diglipur located in Andaman and Nicobar Islands is the place to be at for the next vacation.
+If sea, sand, and sunshine elate and rejuvenate you then Diglipur located in Andaman and Nicobar Islands is the place to be for the next vacation.
 Diglipur is popular for its beaches, adventure water sports, and exciting beach festivals that are visited by domestic and foreign tourists alike.
-Listed below are the some best travel options that you may consider to travel to Diglipur.
+Listed below are the best travel options that you may consider for traveling to Diglipur.

-By Air.
 In case you are traveling by air then you have to get down at the Veer Savarkar International airport in Port Blair.
-To travel ahead, you have to reserve a seat in the public or tourist bus to Diglipur that is approx. 300km away from the airport.
+To travel ahead, you have to reserve a seat in the public or tourist bus to Diglipur.
 The route to Diglipur passes through the Great Andaman Trunk Road.
 Helicopters also run from Port Blair to Diglipur 4 times a week which makes it convenient for people to travel and access the town easily.
 You can choose to travel via the following airlines by their non-stop flights.